BlackburnLab/proteogenomics/README.md

 # Proteogenomics analysis of Omics data

 This repo will document the procedure used in the analysis of the proteomic and transcriptomic data; The analysis pipeline; https://github.com/twbattaglia/RNAseq-workflow
-#### Steps
-- Quality control of the RNAseq data; using FastQC and trime_galore for low quality read assessment and removal of the adapted sequences.
 - Sequence alignment using STAR splice aware aligner to the hg19 reference genome
 - Variant sequence extraction from the RNAseq data
 - MaxQuant analysis using the sample specific database